-PhD degrees are offered on a Research Training Scheme (RTS) basis only.
+PhD degrees are currently offered on a Research Training Scheme (RTS) basis only.
 The RTS provides Commonwealth-funded Higher Degree Research (HDR) students with an 'entitlement' to a fee exemption for the duration of an accredited HDR degree.
 Funding is provided for a maximum of four years full-time (eight years part-time) for a PhD.
-Local PhD candidates who enrolled before September 2000 remain entitled to a fee exemption for up to five years full-time equivalent study.
-The University may elect to impose fees on students who wish to remain enrolled after exhausting their entitlement.
+The University may elect to impose fees.
 For more information see the Australian Government's RTS website.

 Student Services and Amenities Fee

 The Australian Federal parliament passed legislation in 2012, allowing universities to charge students a Student Services and Amenities fee (SSAF).
 Graduate researchers enrolled in an RTS supported degree (Australian and New Zealand citizens and Australian Permanent Residents) are required to pay this fee annually to maintain their enrolment.
 The fee amount that is required to be paid will vary depending on enrolment across the full academic year (ie full or part-time enrolment and any planned periods of leave of absence).
 For more information, see the University's Student Services and Amenities Fee and the Australian Government's SSAF websites.

 All PhD candidates are required to complete the equivalent of at least 12 months full-time (24 months part-time) advanced study and research in the University unless studying at an approved outside institution.
 The RHD Committee will not approve entirely distance supervision or entirely on-line supervision for graduate researchers.

 Throughout their candidature candidates are expected to attend the University in order to benefit from planning, conducting and writing up their research within the University community and environment.